Art & Design

 Use a range of techniques to record observations in sketchbooks, journals and other media as a basis for exploring personal ideas

-Understand about the history of art, craft, design and architecture, including periods, styles and major movements from ancient times up to the present day.
+Understand about the history of art, craft, design and architecture, including periods, styles and major movements from bygone days up to the present day.

 Homework is not set for Art in year 7 and 8.

 “Art is a line around your thoughts.”
 Gustav Klimt